14 Top Ski Resorts in Ontario, 2024/25

 Just over an hour drive north of Toronto, this resort is an easy destination to reach if you are coming from the city.
 Like Blue Mountain, Mount St. Louis Moonstone is located in Ontario's snow belt region, and it generally sees very good conditions.
 It also has a bit of everything for skiers and boarders.

 Those that haven't skied here in a while will be impressed.
 Mount St. Louis Moonstone has just installed Ontario's first 8-seater chairlift.
-This new chair will be on the Moonstone side of the resort and will have an automated safety bar.
+This chair is on the Moonstone side of the resort and has an automated safety bar.
 It's the only one of its kind in Ontario and only the second one in Canada.

-Out of sight of most guests but hard at work at night is the new Piston Bully PB600 groomer, which has been added to the snow-care fleet.
+Out of sight of most guests but hard at work at night is the mountain's Piston Bully PB600 groomer.
 This incredible machine churns out endless miles of spectacular corduroy for those early birds lucky enough to enjoy it.

 The longest run is over two kilometers, and the resort covers 180 acres of skiable terrain.